temporalio/documentation/docs-src/go/install-cli.md

 **How to download and install the Temporal CLI?**

-The Temporal CLI is available on the MacOs, Windows, and Linux.
+The Temporal CLI is available on MacOs, Windows, and Linux.

 ### MacOS